 The successful purchaser must make their own interpretations, deductions and conclusions from the information made available and will need to accept full responsibility for such interpretations, deductions and conclusions.

-Development specific geotechnical investigations must be undertaken.
+To that end development specific geotechnical investigations must be undertaken and it is recommended that footing excavations be inspected by a geotechnical engineer.

-Additional topsoils / fill may have been spread subsequent to the investigation.
+Some variability in subsurface conditions must be anticipated with the possibility additional topsoils / fill may have been spread subsequent to the investigation.

-Site preparation prior to the construction should include removal of all vegetation, topsoil and any uncontrolled fill.

-All new fill must be placed under controlled conditions (AS 3798:2007), otherwise Class P conditions would be warranted in those fill areas.

-Some variability in subsurface conditions must be anticipated.
+Site preparation prior to the construction should include removal of all vegetation, topsoil and any uncontrolled fill and all new fill must be placed under controlled conditions (AS 3798:2007), otherwise Class P conditions would be warranted in those fill areas.
+Some remnant tree roots may still be present within the natural profile, generally embedded within the weathered rock, at the existing ground surface or below any controlled fill.
+Hard rock excavation must be anticipated.
+It is recommended that excavation depths be minimal to reduce potential site costs.